IvqryDev/Middle-Earth-Audiobooks/README.md

-# **A repository containing audiobooks for the original Lord of the Rings trilogy and The Hobbit read by Phil Dragash & Bluefax.**
+# **A repo holding audiobooks for the original Lord of the Rings trilogy and The Hobbit read by Phil Dragash & Bluefax.**

 **NOTICE!
 Individual file downloads don't work on mobile and/or for some browsers!
 You'll have to download the portable archive and unzip it if so.**